at-elcapitan/Limited_Py/README.md

 ### Configuring

-Create a `.env` file in the bot's directory and fill it with your specific values.
+Create a `docker.env` file in the bot's directory and fill it with your specific values.
 The file should follow this pattern:

 ```yaml
 DISCORD_TOKEN =       # Your bot token